euroargodev/DMQC_status_and_statistics/README.md

  **Version**: 3.3 (2023/10/02)<br />

  **Historic**:<br />
- - V1.0 : This script originally created by Andrea Garcia Juan and Romain<br />
+ - V1.0 : This script was originally created by Andrea Garcia Juan and Romain<br />
         Cancouët, and updated by Luca Arduini Plaisant.
  - V2.0 (2023/06/19):
    - The script architecture was reviewed on 2023/06/19 by Delphine Dobler <br />